 \subsection{Performance metrics}

 We use two primary performance metrics to evaluate the effectiveness of the \textit{E+CM} model.
-The first metric is the social welfare, which is calculated as the difference between the consumer benefit \eqref{eq:Consumer1} and capital and operating costs.
+The first metric is the social welfare (SW), which is calculated as the difference between the consumer benefit \eqref{eq:Consumer1} and capital and operating costs.
 By construction, the SW of the \textit{EOM VOLL} run will be the highest because in that case, the objective function of the optimisation problem is identical to the SW metric.
-The SW lost in the other runs measures the cost of a price cap or the effectiveness of the \textit{E+CM} design in terms of SW.
+In the other runs, the SW loss measures the difference in SW between that run and the \textit{EOM VOLL} run.
 The second metric is EUE, as defined earlier in \eqref{eq:ExpectedEnergyUnserved}.
-In addition to our main metrics, we discuss how different the \textit{E+CM} capacity mix is compared to the welfare-maximising capacity mix.
+We also discuss how different the \textit{E+CM} and welfare-maximising capacity mixes are.

 In this methodological framework, three factors can contribute to social welfare inefficiencies in the \textit{E+CM} market.
-First, calibrating CM parameters is challenging, and estimation errors in capacity credits or net-CONEs can impact the results.
+First, the shape of the demand curve for the capacity market is administratively set \cite{zhao_constructing_2018}.
+Even if the shape is correct, calibrating CM parameters is challenging, and estimation errors in capacity credits or net-CONEs can impact the results.
 Second, imposing price caps narrows price spreads, disrupting storage operational patterns.
-Third, the unserved demand may be inefficiently allocated between periods as the model assigns a constant value of PC to every MWh unserved.
+Third, the unserved demand may be inefficiently allocated between periods as the model assigns a constant value of price cap to every MWh unserved.
 We evaluate SW according to the true WTP function, following Joskow and Tirole \cite{joskow_reliability_2007} in assuming efficient (non-price) rationing so that customers with the highest WTP are prioritised, but this means the average per-MWh cost of unserved energy rises with the amount unserved in that period.
 Under the alternative assumption of random rationing, the welfare cost of every MWh unserved would be equal, but the total cost of any given reduction in load would be higher than if it was targeted at the lower-WTP customers.